spinnaker/spinnaker.github.io/guides/user/get-started/index.md

 ## The advanced stuff

-You've got the basics down, but there's a lot more you can do with Spinnaker.
+When you can create and run pipelines, you've got the basics down, but there's a lot more you can do with Spinnaker.

 * [Configure and execute automated canary analysis](/guides/user/canary/) for your deployments